 Over the years, I’ve grown about 50 or so varieties of gooseberries, all of them so-called “dessert” varieties that are delicious both fresh and when cooked into jams and pies.
 My favorites for flavor include ‘Webster,’ ‘Achilles,’ ‘Hinnonmaki Yellow,’ ‘Jumbo’ and ‘Captivator.’

-I also grow a half-dozen varieties each of red currants — ‘Pink Champagne’ is my “currant” favorite — and black currants — ‘Kirovchanka’ (soon to be available from Raintree Nursery or the author — Mother) is my favorite because it’s sweeter than most other varieties but still retains a very rich currant flavor.
+I also grow a half-dozen varieties each of red currants — ‘Pink Champagne’ is my “currant” favorite — and black currants — ‘Kirovchanka’ is my favorite because it’s sweeter than most other varieties but still retains a very rich currant flavor.
 I sprinkle fresh currants on cereal, cook them into a sauce to pour over ice cream, or freeze them so that I can keep eating them year-round.
 Many people prefer currants cooked or in pies and jams.

 Most people think gooseberries are small, green and sour because until recently only poor-quality varieties were available in the United States.
 But now gardeners are discovering the wide range of flavors, colors and sizes — there are more than 100 named varieties.
 In appearance, the range encompasses such varieties as ‘Jumbo,’ with berries approaching the size of a half dollar (and even larger varieties exist), ‘Captivator,’ with a carmine red skin, and ‘Whinham’s Industry,’ covered with prickly-looking but soft hairs.

 Planting and Pruning